natario1/CameraView/README.md

 - [ ] add onRequestPermissionResults for easy permission callback
 - [ ] better error handling, maybe with a onError(e) method in the public listener, or have each public method return a boolean
 - [ ] decent code coverage

-## Device-specific issues

-There are a couple of known issues if you are working with certain devices.
-The emulator is one of the most tricky in this sense.

-- Devices, or activities, with hardware acceleration turned off: this can be the case with emulators.
-  In this case we will use SurfaceView as our surface provider.
-That is intrinsically flawed and can't deal with all we want to do here (runtime layout changes, scaling, etc.).
-So, nothing to do in this case.
-- Devices with no support for MediaRecorder: the emulator does not support it, officially.
-This means that video/audio recording is flawed.
-Again, not our fault.

 # Contributing and licenses